 in any of them.
 Again,

 both sides of the single are simply the mono album

 tracks, with no further editing.

-OK, you might think it's a bit of a cheat to include this single, which was only ever released in Holland, Belgium and Luxembourg, and even there not until 1967.
+OK, you might think it's a bit of a cheat to include this single, which was not released until 1967, and even then only in in Holland, Belgium and Luxembourg.
 However, it does seem as though for a while it was intended to be Dylan's next US single after "Subterranean Homesick Blues".
 Possibly it was held back from Bringing It All Back Home for this specific purpose, in the same way that "Positively 4th Street" was held back from Highway 61 Revisited.
 And there is another piece of circumstantial evidence: on 12 May, after the final dates of his UK tour, Dylan went into Levy's studio in London and recorded a message to be played at the forthcoming Columbia Records sales convention, which was to be held in Miami in mid-July.
 The song he chose to perform (albeit briefly) as part of his message was "If You Gotta Go, Go Now"; this would have been congruent with a plan to release the song as a new single sometime in June, hopefully having it in the US charts by the time of the convention.

 Whether "To Ramona", from 1964's Another Side of Bob Dylan, was lined up as the B-side in May/June 1965 is impossible to know in the absence of any Columbia documentation; but perhaps it was, since it would have been a slightly odd choice for CBS in Holland to have made unilaterally in 1967.
 The single, released in mid-August of that year, failed to reach the Dutch Top 10 as reported in Cash Box; presumably it wasn't a huge seller in Belgium or Luxembourg either.